ziapeltagames/lavender-hack/COMBAT.md

 Used whenever an enemy makes a physically damaging attack.
 This is a player facing game, so the player rolls.
 Test Constitution.

 * Critical: No damage and next attack against enemy gains advantage
-* Complete: No damage
+* Strong: No damage
-* Partial: Subtract armor from damage, then lower armor die by one
+* Weak: Subtract armor from damage, then lower armor die by one
     * Armor may not lower below a 1
-* Fail: Full damage
+* Miss: Full damage
 * Fumble: Enemy does double damage

 ## Spell